 Williams-Exeter at Oxford Programme Application 2018-2019

 All sophomores will receive an email with instructions on how to apply to the Williams-Exeter Programme at Oxford.
 Review the instructions in the email and the application including its content before completing it.
-The essay question (two parts) requires some thought.
+The essay questions require some thought.
 Instructions are clear, do not submit until the application is complete.
 It will not be reopened if submitted accidentally.
 The application is in Google forms so you can save to your Google drive and go back to it until you submit.
 You will not be able to access it after you submit.
 We recommend that you use a text editor to type your answers to the essay question, parts (1) and (2) [use word count please] and copy and paste your responses in the application.

 The tuition and room fees paid by students on the Williams-Exeter Programme are the same as those for a year spent in residence at Williams.
 Students are responsible for some of their own meals and for all of their personal expenses.
 They are also responsible for the cost of their air travel to and from Britain.

 Students are provided with three meals a day for their first four or five days in Oxford and with a weekly catered meal in Ephraim Williams House during the eight weeks of each term.
 They may also eat breakfast, lunch and dinner at Exeter.
 Students will be given a meal allowance to cover some of the costs of meals at Exeter.
 Students will not be charged the full Williams board fee during their year in Oxford, but they will pay a proportion of the board fee to help cover these costs (approximately 45%).